Game Boy made from LEGO: Nostalgia to build yourself

-Lego launches the classic Game Boy as a building set.
-The version made of clamp-on bricks is aimed at adult fans of the 90s video game era.
+LEGO launches the classic Game Boy as a building set.
+The version made of clamp bricks is aimed at adult fans of the 90s video game era.
 Sales start on 1 October 2025.

-A few years ago, there was a fan guide to building a Game Boy from Lego yourself, albeit without official support.
-What started as a fan project back then is now official from Lego
+A few years ago, there was a fan guide for building a Game Boy from LEGO, albeit without official support.
+What started as a fan project back then is now official from LEGO

 Buttons, module slot and moving screen